Emanuele98/VOI_BLE_comms/CTU/README.md

 This file contains the very important function `app_main()` which is the starting point of any ESP32 application.
 There are also many configuration functions and some low-level callbacks related to the BLE host.
 The FreeRTOS task assigned to the application's start function is named *main* and runs on the Pro CPU (CPU0).

-- `app_main()` starts by trying to initialize the NVS partition and validating that this initialization worked properly.
+- `app_main()` starts by trying to initialize the NVS partition and validating that this initialization worked properly;
-- Then, the *main* task procedes to get all NVS data present in the NVS partition (CTU Static Data).
+- Then, the *main* task procedes to get all NVS data present in the NVS partition (CTU Static Data);
-- Next, the `main` task initializes the ESP Bluetooth controller (link layer) and VHCI transport layer between NimBLE Host and ESP Bluetooth controller.
+- Next, the `main` task initializes the ESP Bluetooth controller (link layer) and VHCI transport layer between NimBLE Host and ESP Bluetooth controller;
-- Afterwards, some of the BLE `host`'s callbacks are set to various callback functions, both of them need to be customized to a specific use case.
+- Afterwards, some of the BLE `host`'s callbacks are set to various callback functions, both of them need to be customized to a specific use case;
-    - This implies that whenever the `host` has a reset procedure scheduled, it will call `host_ctrl_on_reset` and proceed accordingly.
+    - This implies that whenever the `host` has a reset procedure scheduled, it will call `host_ctrl_on_reset` and proceed accordingly;
-    - It is crucial to wait for `host_ctrl_on_sync` to be called before initiating any BLE procedure
+    - It is crucial to wait for `host_ctrl_on_sync` to be called before initiating any BLE procedure.

 The next part of `app_main()` involves creating and initializing the peer structure.
 A peer is equivalent to a peripeheral, either CRU or A-CTU.
 Use cases that involve multiple peripherals connected simultaneously require most of what a peer structure is able to offer such as:
-- A linked list pointer to the next peer in line
+- A linked list pointer to the next peer in line;
-- BLE related variables
+- BLE related variables:
-    - Connection handle
+    - Connection handle;
-    - Discovery process tracker
+    - Discovery process tracker;
-    - Specific payloads
+    - Specific payloads.
-- A FreeRTOS task handle
+- A FreeRTOS task handle.

 Then, all hardware and software modules required by the application are initialized:
-    - SD CARD
+    - SD CARD;
-    - WIFI (+ connection to the MQTT broker)
+    - WIFI (+ connection to the MQTT broker);
     - 2 software timers:
-        - scanning process (every second - can be changed in `PERIODIC_SCAN_TIMER_PERIOD` )
+        - scanning process (every second - can be changed in `PERIODIC_SCAN_TIMER_PERIOD` );
-        - ambient temperature measurements (every 10 seconds - can be changed in `PERIODIC_AMBIENT_TEMP_TIMER` )
+        - ambient temperature measurements (every 10 seconds - can be changed in `PERIODIC_AMBIENT_TEMP_TIMER` );
-    - NVS data are then retrieved in some local variables (here, the disconnection times is saved in order to wait for a reconnection, e.g. after an alert, even among       reboots)
+    - NVS data are then retrieved in some local variables (here, the disconnection times is saved in order to wait for a reconnection, e.g. after an alert, even among       reboots).

 The last step is then to run the states module to really manage the CTU dynamically.